splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.rst

 Configure the Node.js distribution
 -----------------------------------------------------

 In most cases, the only configuration setting you need to enter is the service name.
-For advanced configuration, like changing trace propagation formats or configuring server trace data, see :ref:`advanced-nodejs-otel-configuration`.
+For advanced configuration, such as changing trace propagation formats or configuring server trace data, see :ref:`advanced-nodejs-otel-configuration`.

 .. _nodejs-programmatically-instrument-3x: